15 Columns

 \[ \boxed{\sigma_{c r}=\frac{\pi^2 E}{\left(\frac{K L}{r}\right)^2}} \tag{15.4}\]

-You can find the effective length factor, K, below each of the end conditions in Figure 15.9.
+Find the effective length factor, K, below each of the end conditions in Figure 15.9.

 Example 15.2 and Example 15.3 demonstrate how to calculate the critical buckling load in columns with various different supports.